yanailab/CEL-Seq-pipeline/README.md

 A CELSeq demultiplexer, to demultiplex the CELSeq barcodes.
 It also saves UMI information with the reads.

+Use `bc_demultiplex --help` to understand the input format.

 htseq_count_umified
 -------------------
 An adapation of the `htseq_count` script from the `HTSeq` package,